Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Introduction

 \section{Introduction}

 High-performance travelling salesman problem (TSP) solvers do not try all possible edges.
-Instead, they work within a sparsified \emph{candidate graph}, a small subset of edges that the solver is allowed to use.
-Heins et al.\ \cite{heinsDancingStateArt2024a} showed that candidate-set design is a first-order determinant of LKH performance, and candidate graphs are equally important in other frameworks such as ant colony optimisation \cite{randallCandidateSetStrategies2002}.
+Instead, they work within a \emph{candidate graph}, a small subset of edges that the solver is allowed to use.
+Heins et al.\ \cite{heinsDancingStateArt2024a} shows that candidate-graph design is a first-order determinant of LKH performance, and candidate graphs are equally important in other frameworks such as ant colony optimisation \cite{randallCandidateSetStrategies2002}.
 A good candidate graph must be sparse enough for fast search but must keep the edges that belong to high-quality tours.
-No existing method fully solves this trade-off.
+No existing method fully achieved this trade-off.

-The two most powerful heuristic methods for building candidate graphs \cite{heinsDancingStateArt2024a}, both integrated in the state-of-the-art LKH solver \cite{helsgaun2000effective}, are $\alpha$-Nearest and POPMUSIC.
-At small scales, POPMUSIC appears ideal: it is much sparser than $\alpha$-Nearest and loses fewer optimal-tour edges.
-However, its recall degrades significantly at larger scales and on hard spatial distributions. $\alpha$-Nearest is denser but more stable in recall across sizes.
-Neither method alone is both sparse and reliable across all scales and distributions.
-Their union maximises recall but at the cost of the highest density.
-The core question is: \emph{how can we reduce the density of a high-recall candidate graph without losing the edges that matter?}
+The two sparsification heuristics integrated into LKH~\cite{helsgaun2000effective}, $\alpha$-Nearest and POPMUSIC, are also the strongest in the recent benchmark of Heins et al.~\cite{heinsDancingStateArt2024a}.
+Individually, each heuristic leaves a gap: $\alpha$-Nearest is dense (${\sim}6N$ edges) with stable recall; POPMUSIC is sparser (${\sim}1$--$2N$) but its recall degrades at larger scales.
+Although they cannot be effective individually, their union can keep almost all the promising edges with a relatively high density (${\sim}6N$), but still much sparser than a complete graph ($N(N{-}1)/2$).
+This leaves an open question: \emph{can we further reduce this density while preserving the near-perfect recall that the union achieved?}